Marrrco7/ML-Anomaly-Detection/README.md

 ## Executive Summary

 This solution monitors system metrics in real time, detects anomalies using an autoencoder trained on the normal behavior of the machine, and triggers alerts via Prometheus and Grafana.
-This proactive approach minimizes downtime and supports business continuity by enhancing the system realiability.
+This proactive approach minimizes downtime and supports business continuity by enhancing the system reliability.

 The anomaly detection system goes beyond the traditional DevOps approach of setting fixed metric thresholds. **Instead of waiting for a single metric, for example CPU, to exceed a known limit, the pipeline continuously monitors subtle multivariate correlations between the different metrics**, such as CPU and memory usage, disk I/O and many more.
-Whenever the reconstruction error surpasses the pipeline threshold, an anomaly is flagged, and it could reveal problems before any single metric reach their own individial threshold.
+Whenever the reconstruction error surpasses the pipeline threshold, an anomaly is flagged, and it could reveal problems before any single metric reach their own individual threshold.

- This proactive detection of hidden correlations and unusual resource usage patterns significantly reduces false negatives and helps DevOps teams by improving the relieability of the system, and leading to faster detection.
+This proactive detection of hidden correlations and unusual resource usage patterns significantly reduces false negatives and helps DevOps teams by improving the reliability of the system, and leading to faster detection.

+Moreover, the solution is designed for scalability and integration with modern DevOps with the option of adding automatic remediation actions such as restarting failing pods or scaling resources when anomalies are detected.

 ## Architecture Overview